fedosejev/react-essentials/README.md

 + [Updates](./updates.md)
 + [Book's Project](https://github.com/fedosejev/react-essentials-project)

-Throughout the book you will be building a React.js project called Snapterest.
+Throughout the book you will be building a React.js app called Snapterest.
 Here is live version of Snapterest: http://fedosejev.github.io/react-essentials-project/

 ### Where to get your copy?